 Discover five floors bursting with unique exhibits and daily interactive programs for family fun together!
 Hours: Tuesdays through Sundays, 10 am — 5 pm.

 15% off tickets to current featured exhibitions.
 Members use code PBSDTS when ordering tickets.
 Discovery Times Square (DTS) is New York City’s first large-scale exhibition center presenting visitors with limited-run, educational and immersive exhibit experiences while exploring the world’s defining cultures, art, history and events.
-More than a museum, DTS has featured exhibitions of unparalleled breadth, including Titanic: The Artifact Exhibition, Leonardo Da Vinci’s Workshop, King Tut, Pompeii: The Exhibit, Dead Sea Scrolls: The Exhibition, Terracotta Warriors: Defenders of China’s First Emperor and now features Body Worlds: Pulse, The Art of the Brick, and Shipwreck: Pirates & Treasure.
+More than a museum, DTS has featured exhibitions of unparalleled breadth, including Titanic: The Artifact Exhibition, Leonardo Da Vinci’s Workshop, King Tut, Pompeii: The Exhibit, Dead Sea Scrolls: The Exhibition, Terracotta Warriors: Defenders of China’s First Emperor, The Art of the Brick, and Shipwreck: Pirates & Treasure.
+Currently featuring: Body Worlds: Pulse and Marvel’s AVENGERS S.T.A.T.I.O.N.
+Please check our website for the most up-to-date exhibition schedule.
 DTS is located at 226 West 44th Street (between Broadway and 8th Avenues).

 Contributors save $5 on the All Access Pass!
 Present your WLIW Benefits Card and mention code “33″.
 Cannot be combined with any other offer or advanced ticket purchases.
-Located in the heart of Times Square, Madame Tussauds is an 85,000 square foot interactive museum with over 200 wax figures of your favorite celebrities!
-From Marilyn to Madonna to Gaga, there is a star for every generation.
-Who do YOU want to meet?
+Located in the heart of Times Square, Madame Tussauds is an 85,000 square foot interactive museum with over 200 wax figures of your favorite celebrities, musicians, historical figures, sports legends, super heroes and more!
+Madame Tussauds has a star for every generation!

 Free museum admission with Membership Card.